isomerpages/mccy-iccs/_programme-and-speakers/Sessions/Plenary 3: How Technology Can Be Leveraged to Foster Mutual Trust.md

 **Dr Shashi Jayakumar
 Head of the Centre of Excellence for National Security (CENS)
-S. Rajaratnam School of International Studies (RSIS), Nanyang Technological University**
+S. Rajaratnam School of International Studies (RSIS), Nanyang Technological University, Singapore**

 Dr Shashi Jayakumar’s research and publications span a range of interests, including extremism, disinformation, social resilience, cyber and Singapore politics.
 He is also Singapore’s representative to the ASEAN Intergovernmental Commission on Human Rights (AICHR).